gibil create

 - Generates cloud-init script (installs runtime, Docker, clones repo)

-- Creates Hetzner server with cloud-init + SSH key
+- Creates the server with cloud-init + SSH key

 - Polls until server status = running